zhiyuanyou/DeQA-Score/README.md

 [2025.12] Thanks to @[lyf1212](https://github.com/lyf1212)'s suggestion, we add support on `transformers==4.46.3` with minor code modifications.
 See [details](https://github.com/zhiyuanyou/DeQA-Score/issues/32).

-Only with `transformers==4.36.1`.
-No need to install this GitHub repo
+The following code could be run directly with `transformers==4.36.1`.
+No need to install this GitHub repo.

 ```python
 import requests